Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 • Pro Bowl with rice and grilled protein

-If you want stronger Middle Eastern flavors, go for:
+For stronger Middle Eastern flavors, choose:

 • Steak shawarma